simon-mcmahon/nytimes-emotion/README.md

 * Add in live updating graphs.
 ATM the csv is static in the github repo.
 The database is still continually updated in the t2.nano instance but needs manual processing and deployment.

+* make a controller script to streamline the database processing:
+  * copy database from ec2
+  * run sentiment analysis
+  * output_csv to get csv
+  * push to dev branch of nytimes-emotion

 * Adding sentiment analysis functionality for something like the 5 emotions

 * Graph smoothing to make the graphs more readable